Spey Bay railway station: Services

-The station infrastructure
+Station infrastructure

 The Spey Viaduct and river near Garmouth.

 Spey Bay station had two platforms on a passing loop with a typical wooden station building on the 'Up' line and two wooden signal boxes, one of which has been moved to the Keith and Dufftown Railway.
 A London and North Eastern Railway style passenger footbridge was present.
 The 1903 OS map shows a small goods shed and three sidings.
 The station was host to a LNER camping coach from 1935 to 1939 and possibly one for some of 1934.
 A 1959 photograph shows a significant number of waggons in the station's sidings, possibly being stored there.

 The line was predominantly single track apart from a double track section between Buckie and Portessie.
 Track lifting took place shortly after closure in 1968.
 The station site is now a private dwelling with landscaped grounds.

-The imposing Spey Viaduct stands on the line between Spey Bay railway station and Garmouth railway station, today (2015) it is only used by walkers taking the Speyside Way route that runs to Buckpool old harbour from Aviemore.
+Spey Viaduct

+After the line was closed Spey Viaduct, also known as Garmouth Viaduct, between Spey Bay railway station and Garmouth railway station, was used by pedestrians and cyclists, forming part of both the National Cycle Network (NCN 1) route and the Moray Coastal Trail.
+It was maintained by Moray Council.
+On 14 December 2025 the viaduct collapsed into the river.
+Moray Council determined the apparent cause as scour, and said that it could not afford to replace the bridge.